 Addressing connectivity has been consistently identified as a high priority, cost-effective approach to protecting and restoring anadromous fish populations.
 Restoring unimpeded passage for aquatic organisms in anadromous systems is imperative for the success of all other habitat restoration activities.
-Both state and federal action and recovery plans identify fish passage and connectivity as major limiting factors for listed salmonids in California.
+State and federal action and recovery plans regularly identify fish passage and connectivity as primary limiting factors for migratory aquatic species in California.

 A coordinated and comprehensive fish passage improvement program is fundamental to addressing fish passage barriers.
-The Forum, a consortium of federal, state, nonprofit and private sector organizations, was established in response to significant declines in coho salmon, Chinook salmon, and steelhead.
+The Forum, a consortium of federal, state, nonprofit and private sector organizations, was established in response to significant declines in Coho Salmon, Chinook Salmon, and steelhead.
 At least one population of all of these species are federally listed as either threatened or endangered within California, and efforts are underway to recover their populations.
-In addition to the salmonid species listed above, the Forum recognizes the significant impacts of passage barriers to Pacific lamprey, green sturgeon, Klamath Basin Lost River Sucker, and Shortnose sucker.
+In addition, the Forum recognizes the significant impacts of passage barriers to other migratory aquatic species including, but not limited to, Pacific Lamprey, Green Sturgeon, Klamath Basin Lost River Sucker, and Shortnose Sucker.